3tty0n/rpylox/README.md

 You can use `Makefile` to build `rlox-jit` and `rlox-interp`.

-`rlox-jit` support meta-tracing compialtion and runs faster for loop-heavy programs for example.
+`rlox-jit` supports meta-tracing compialtion and runs faster for loop-heavy programs for example.

 ```shell
 make targetlox-jit
 ```

-`rlox-interp` is an interpreter compiled by using RPython.
+`rlox-interp` is an interpreter compiled by RPython.

 ```shell
 make targetlox-interp